aymwc16/ESP32_firmware_eecs249/README.md

 # To have both ESP32 communicating
 The sender is pluged on power outlet and flashed by pushing the ENG button (this program is flashed, it will remain permanent after upload)
 The reciever is pluged to the computer on microUSB.
-Monitoring will be done on this platform.
+Monitoring will be assigned on this platform.